exaithrg/ghrvimrc/README.md

 ^x "minus 1"
 <n>^x "minus n"
 i "insert"
-a "append"
+I "insert at the begin of the line" a "append"
 A "apend after the end of the line" r<x> "replace a character with x"
-R "continue replace a lot of characters" s "delete character and insert"
+R "continue replace a lot of characters" s=cl "delete character and start insert"
-S "delete line and insert"
-e "next end of a word"
-w "next start of a word"
+S "delete line and start insert" e "next end of a word" w "next start of a word"
 W "next WORD, sep by BLANK"
 b "front start of a word"
 ge "front end of a word"
-f<x> "find the n-th character x"
+f<x> "find char x on the curnt line"
+F<x> "backward find char x"
+; "navigating f matches"
+, "backward navigating f matches" t<x> "move cursor till char x"
+T<x> "move cursor back till char x"
+/{regex} "search regular expression"
+?{regex} "backward search regex" n "next search"
+N "backward next search"
 % "find a matching bracket"
 ^ "go to the first NOT blank char"
 0 "move to the start of the line"
 $ "go to end of a line"
 gg "go to start of the file"
 G "go to the end of the file"
-<n>G "go to line n"
+<n>G=<n><CR>=:<n> "go to line n"
 <p>% "go to location <p>%"
 p "paste, or put"
 y "yank, copy text"